 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on Golden Living Center - Lincoln Hills Nursing Home, Tell City, Indiana
+Golden Living Center - Lincoln Hills Nursing Home Abuse and Neglect Lawyers

 This facility is an 86-certified bed "for profit" long-term care home providing services and cares to residents of Tell City and Perry County, Indiana.
 The Medicare and Medicaid-participating center is located at: